andylash/meteor-intljs/README.md

 # Meteor Intl.js Polyfill

-Intl.NumberFormat and Intl.DateFormat are really sweet, btu not supported in Safari or most mobile platforms.
-This is a wrapper on top of Andy Earnshaw's Intl.js polyfill, but it also adds nice meteor support for loading local files on demand.
+Intl.NumberFormat and Intl.DateFormat are really sweet, but not supported in Safari or most mobile platforms.
+This is a wrapper on top of Andy Earnshaw's Intl.js polyfill, but it also adds nice meteor support for loading locale files on demand.

 More info on Intl.js: https://github.com/andyearnshaw/Intl.js